-We expect to incur capital expenditures in 2020 related to the commercialization of our existing wireless spectrum licenses, including capital expenditures associated with our wireless projects and 5G Network Deployment, and potential purchase of additional wireless spectrum licenses, discussed below.
+We expect to incur significant capital expenditures in 2021 related to our 5G Network Deployment, including capital expenditures associated with our wireless projects and 5G Network Deployment, and potential purchase of additional wireless spectrum licenses.
 The amount of capital required will also depend on the levels of investment necessary to support potential strategic initiatives that may arise from time to time.
 These factors, including a reduction in our available future cash flows, could require that we raise additional capital in the future.